Balancingrock/SwifterLog/docs/UserManual.md

 The source parameter is intended to give a code location from where the log entry was made.

 The message parameter is defined as Any.
 It uses the `description` method to display the information in the item.
 It is recommended to add the protocol `ReflectedStringConvertible` to objects for an auto generated reflection based description.

+## Performance problem & solution

+While it is perfectly possible (and the only option before 0.9.18) to use a single point of contact for all logging functions, there is a performance hit for this simplicity.

+Consider the following:

+    import SwifterLog
+    typealias Log = SwifterLog
+    let log = Log.theLogger

+    log.stdoutPrintAtAndAboveLevel = .info
+    extension MyGreatVariable: ReflectedStringConvertable {}
+    let myGreatVariable = MyGreatVariable()
+    log.atLevelDebug(source: "Here", message: myGreatVariable)

+As said before, this works fine.
+When there is no target with a threshold below `.info` no log information is written.
+However the call `atLevelDebug` is always made.
+And hence all parameters must be evaluated and the information must be placed on the stack.
+That overhead is always incurred.
+Wether the debug level is used or not.

+The solution is to avoid the evaluation/preparation when the debug level is not used.

+For this purpose there are additional optional (level dependent) loggers available.
+Because they are optionals they will be nil when the debug level is not in use.
+For example the optional debug logger is SwifterLog.atDebug

+The last line of the above example then becomes:

+    Log.atDebug?.log(source: "Here", message: myGreatVariable)

+While the readability has suffered slightly, this has the big advantage of not evaluating the parameters of the call if the debug level is not used in any target.
+Under circumstances this can either give a performance boost to the application, or alternatively, it becomes unneccesary to comment-out all logger call at the debug and info level before shipping.

+There are optional loggers for all levels.
+Though probably only the ones for the .debug and .info are useful.
+(It is not likely that the other levels will be disabled in shipping applications)

 ## Targets